Kidnappers panic over plan to destroy camps in Delta bushes

 A source hinted: “But one problem they have now is how to carry their weapons to safe hideouts without detection because there is a security alert over movement of arms.”

-The son of a Fulani leader in the state was said to be among the kidnap kingpins and he had reported him and his activities to senior government.
+The son of a Fulani leader in the state was said to be among the kidnap kingpins and he had reported his activities to senior government officials.

 But our source hinted that they could easily bury their arms in the bush and retreat to find out what government really plans to do